City : Career Climbing Centre : Moving on to a new job

 Once you've been in your first job for a while, you may decide that the next step for you isn't a promotion but a move to another company.

 You may want to move on when you know that your company has no more opportunities for your advancement.
 Some companies may be too small to be able to promote everyone and this is something that you should find out about when you start thinking about moving on and up in your career.

 If you'd like to change your career it's good to start thinking about the next job you'd like to go in to and to have an opportunity in your sights.
 It's no good leaving your current job to then having nothing to go in to!

 When you do choose to move on you'll have to hand in a notice and follow company procedure - you'll have to ask your manager about how to move on to know what's required of you!

 Work on your skills

 Having the right skills might be important if the new job you are applying for requires you to have certain qualifications or abilities.

 Look out for this in advance so that you can prepare – don’t forget that many employers will happily provide training to new employees and that you may have skills you can adapt into new roles.
 You may even have a chance to complete training in your current role that will help you with future jobs!

 If you need a further qualification to boost your career prospects then have a look at our Learning Slopes to see what options are available to you.

-Volunteering can be related to work or not, but could well give you the chance to demonstrate new skills and to network with new people.
-It also shows that you are willing to work hard and are not just motivated by money.
-(If you are interested in seeing what kind of volunteer opportunities are available, then head over to the Volunteering Mall on our website for more information).
+If you are interested in seeing what kind of volunteer opportunities are available, then head over to the Volunteering Mall on our website for more information.